kubernetes-sigs/gateway-api/site-src/v1alpha2/references/policy-attachment.md

 # Policy Attachment

+Many implementations of the API support additional functionality that is not covered by the API directly.
+For example, concepts like timeouts, retries, or even CDN configuration are not sufficiently portable to be defined within the Gateway API.
+Instead, implementations may choose to represent these concepts with custom Policy resources.

-Policies attached to Gateway API resources and implementations should use the following approach to ensure consistency across implementations of the API.
+Policies attached to Gateway API resources and implementations must use the following approach to ensure consistency across implementations of the API.
 There are three primary components of this pattern:

-* A shared means of attaching policy to resources.
+* A standardized means of attaching policy to resources.
 * Support for configuring both default and override values within policy resources.
-* A shared hierarchy to illustrate how default and override values should interact.
+* A hierarchy to illustrate how default and override values should interact.

-This kind of standardization will not only enable consistent patterns, it will enable tooling such as kubectl plugins to be able to visualize all policies that have been applied to a given resource.
+This kind of standardization not only enables consistent patterns, it allows future tooling such as kubectl plugins to be able to visualize all policies that have been applied to a given resource.

 ## Policy Attachment for Ingress